Skin Cancer Treatment

 The Auckland Plastic Surgical Centre specialises in the surgical treatment of skin lesions.
 We utilise careful analysis, diagnostic accuracy and technical expertise in removal and reconstruction to leave the least noticeable scars.

 Early diagnosis is vital, and this will often be done through biopsy (removal of some or all of a lesion for microscopic analysis and laboratory identification).
 For small lesions, this may also involve treatment by complete removal (an excisional biopsy).
-For more extensive lesions, a small piece of affected tissue is analysed (a punch or incisional biopsy), then following diagnosis, we make a removal and reconstruction plan.
+For more extensive lesions, a small piece of affected tissue is analysed (a punch or incisional biopsy) and if the diagnosis calls for it, we make a removal and reconstruction plan.
 Most biopsies and tumour excisions and repairs are done under local anaesthetic and, depending on your policy, are usually covered by medical insurance.

 Malignant Skin Conditions